fusepoolP3/overall-architecture/d51-deliverable.md

 implementation is rather a transformer factory, that is a service that requires additional configuration for actually providing a transformer.
 This additional configuration is typically encoded in the IRI of the resulting transformers.
-For example a tranformer for the OpenRefine rule file located at http://example.org/rules might have the IRI http://service.example.org/openrefine?rules=http://example.org/rules the transformer factory could have the  IRI:
+For example a transformer for the OpenRefine rule file located at http://example.org/rules might have the IRI http://service.example.org/openrefine?rules=http://example.org/rules the transformer factory could have the  IRI: